Suicide Prevention

 - Giving away prized possessions

-- Putting affairs together, such as making a will
+- Putting affairs in order, such as making a will

 - Increased alcohol or drug use